TheOnlyZac/sly1/README.md

 ## Setup

+### Splat

-First clone the repository, then install the required Python packages with pip:
+Splat is used for binary splitting.
+To install it, clone the repository and install the Python packages with pip:

 ```bash
 git clone https://github.com/TheOnlyZac/sly1